Leann Hunley: Early life

-Hunley was born in Forks, Washington, and attended the University of Washington.
+Hunley was born in Forks, Washington.
 Her father was a commercial fisherman and her mother a beautician.
 She is the youngest of four siblings.
 Her previous occupation is an answering service operator.
-Leann has worked as a model and won second runner up in the Miss Hawaii pageant in 1977.
+Leann has worked as a model and won second runner up in the Miss Hawaii USA Pageant in 1977.

 Career

-Hunley's first television appearance was on Hawaii Five-O, in which she played separate characters in two different episodes during the series' 10th season from 1977 to 1978.
-After appearing as an unnamed female Colonial Warrior in four episodes of Battlestar Galactica, Hunley guest-starred on Mrs. Columbo and B.J. and the Bear before becoming a regular on the latter series' spinoff The Misadventures of Sheriff Lobo from 1979 and 1980.
+Hunley's first television appearance was on Hawaii Five-O, in which she played separate characters in two different episodes during the series' 10th season, 1977-78.
+After appearing as an unnamed female Colonial Warrior in four episodes of Battlestar Galactica, Hunley guest-starred on Mrs. Columbo and B. J. and the Bear before becoming a regular on the latter's spinoff The Misadventures of Sheriff Lobo.
 Her role as Anna DiMera on Days of Our Lives from 1982 to 1986 won her an Emmy Award at the 13th Daytime Emmy Awards for best supporting actress in 1986.
-For three seasons of Dynasty, Hunley portrayed Dana Waring, Adam Carrington's wife.
+For two seasons of Dynasty, Hunley portrayed Dana Waring, Adam Carrington's wife.
 She appeared on Aaron Spelling's short-lived Models, Inc..
 In the first season of Dawson's Creek (1998) she was Tamara Jacobs, a high school English teacher who has a tempestuous affair with her student Pacey Witter.
 She also played Shira Huntzberger on Gilmore Girls in 2005, and has guest-starred in various comedy and drama series such as Just Shoot Me!, Strong Medicine, Raising Hope, NCIS, and Law & Order: Special Victims Unit.